github/explore/topics/feature-sliced/index.md

 related: frontend, ui, architecture, methodology, agnostic, feature-based, feature-driven, domain-driven, react, vue, svelte
 ---

-FeatureSliced is a methodology for designing the architecture of frontend projects, aimed at dividing the application according to business logic and scopes of responsibility.
+FeatureSliced is an architectural design methodology for *frontend applications*.
+It aims to **divide the application according to business logic and scopes of responsibility**